jkpierce/geogLabSesh/readme.txt

-This is lab material for Nina Hewitt's geog374 "statistics in geography" course
+This is lab material for a "statistics in geography" course